 So does this mean that there will never be any free stuff anymore?

 Of course not.
-I regularly run special offers and Studio Notes subscribers get an instant 20% discount code for my courses and AMA sessions.
+I regularly run special offers and Studio Notes subscribers get an instant 20% discount code for my courses.
 I also share tons of free advice in Squarespace Facebook groups, my Studio Notes and on my blog – like how to customise your cookie banner, or how to set up a bi-lingual structure, and much more – and every now and then I create free products such as the recent GDPR checklist.
 I still believe in being generous with my knowledge and sharing what I can when I can.

 As always, feel free to leave a comment or to reach out to me if you have any questions!